Friday, October 29, 2021

 Skate Tough or Go Home

-A few years later Jeff started allowing roller blades and bikers into the park.
-Now that's an entire other can of worms.
-I remember one time at Jeff's a biker was on the spine and he didn't land the trick.
-Bike went flying in the air almost taking out everyone on the deck.
-Then it falls down the transition and the pedal just shreds the Masonite up.
-Back in the day from what I can remember, bikers, bladers, and skaters rarely mixed well.
-At least from my perspective it seemed that way.
-But like I said, that's a different story.
-I've seemed to get off topic.
+A few years later, Jeff started letting bikers and rollerbladers in.
+Man, that was a whole other can of worms.
+I remember a biker on the spine losing it—his bike went flying and almost took out everyone on the deck.
+It tumbled down the transition and the pedal just shredded the Masonite.
+Back then, the different crowds rarely mixed well.
+At least from my perspective, it felt that way.
+But that’s a different story; I’m getting off track.

-Most skaters were always supportive of each other.
-Which is the way I think it should be.
-Why shouldn't you be?
-You like the same thing.
-Every skater learns from each other.
-In my opinion, you should always try and help those who aren't as good as you.
-It reminds me of a time many many years later.
-Actually ten years ago, my son and I were skating a free city skatepark in Dallas.
-It was made from that weather proof material.
-To be honest I don't know the name of it.
+Most skaters were supportive, which is how it should be.
+Why wouldn’t you be?
+You’re into the same thing.
+Every skater learns from the next one.
+You should always try to help the people who aren't quite there yet.
+It reminds me of something from about ten years ago: my son and I were skating a free city park in Dallas.
+It was made of that weatherproof material—the name escapes me, but you know the stuff.

-I'm talking to my son and we notice that he puts his board back up on the coping, thinks for literally a second and drops in.
-The look on that kids face.
+My son and I watched as the kid put his board back on the coping, thought for literally a second, and dropped in.
+The look on that kid’s face?
 Absolutely priceless.
-And it made it all worth it.
-Afterwards, I got to looking on the coping where I fishtailed out.
-Apparently some kids that were there before us sprayed something on the coping and it dripped down the ramp.
-I thought my elbow was just bruised so I didn't go to the doctor straight away.
-It was a bout a week later, when the bruising started spreading.
-Long story short, I broke it.
+It made the whole thing worth it.
+Afterward, I looked at the spot where I fishtailed.
+Turns out some kids before us had sprayed something on the coping and it had dripped down the ramp.
+I thought my elbow was just bruised, so I didn't go to the doctor right away.
+A week later, the bruising started spreading.
+Long story short: I’d broken it.

-But even though it hurt like hell.
-It gave that little kid the confidence to accomplish something he was scared to do.
-Which IMO is awesome.
+Even though it hurt like hell, it gave that kid the confidence to do something he was terrified to try, which is awesome.
 Does he still skate?
 Who knows.
-Will he remember that moment?
+Will he remember it?
 No idea.
 I know I will.
-But long story short, always try to help those who need it.
-In any capacity.
-Will this one thing change the world?
-Hell no. But we all need that boost of confidence once in a while.
-Now get out there and skate.
+Long story short: always try to help people.
+Will it change the world?
+Hell no. But we all need a boost of confidence once in a while.
+Now get out there and skate."

 Saturday, May 22, 2021